MediaComem/comem-archidep/ex/docker-compose-todolist.md

   );
   ```

-If you read **Environment Variables** section of the MySQL Docker image's
+If you read the **"Environment Variables"** section of the MySQL Docker image's
 documentation again, you will notice that there are 3 environment variables you
 can set that will take care of the first part of the setup for you: